alan-turing-institute/clean-air-infrastructure/README.md

 The UrbanAir RESTFUL API is a [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/) application.
 To run it in locally you must configure the following steps:

-## Database access

-The UrbanAir API needs to connect to two databases:

-1. The CleanAir database

 ### Configure CleanAir database secrets
 Ensure you have configured a secrets file for the CleanAir database as documented [above](#create-secret-file-to-connect-using-CleanAir-package).
 You will also need to set the [`PGPASSWORD` environement variable](#entry-point-with-production-database)